 It’s not a dream.
-It’s a reality that could happen in as little as five years.
+It’s a reality that’s happening NOW.

 After losing his best friend to a car accident at age 18, Sebastian Thrun vowed that he would find a way to prevent fatal crashes caused by human error.
 Now a professor of computer science at Stanford University, Thrun joined forces with Google in 2007 to develop cars that drive on autopilot.

 The state of Nevada has granted Google a license for trial on public roads – bringing self-driving vehicles one step closer to production.
 And the California State Senate has recently approved a bill that would legalize self-driving cars in the state.